IAFPD Diploma in Psychological Coaching

 • A 6500 word extended essay on an aspect of psychological coaching or the psychology of coaching for the Diploma in Psychological Coaching

-• Two book reviews for the Diploma in Psychological Coaching (750 – 1000 Words)
+• Two book reviews for the Diploma in Psychological Coaching (750 – 1000 Words each)

-Overall, the submitted client work should demonstrate that the student has coached coachees/clients with a range of different issues.
-Participants will need to demonstrate a cognitive-behavioural psychological model of coaching in their coaching practice and the assessed work for the programme (see above).
+Overall, the submitted client work should demonstrate that the learner has coached coachees/clients with a range of different issues.
+Learners will need to demonstrate a solution focused and/or cognitive-behavioural psychological model of coaching in their coaching practice and the assessed work for the programme (see above).
 Their 6500 word written assignment and choice of books to review will reflect psychological coaching models, in particular although not exclusively, those taught on the programme.
 Full guidance on choice of books to review and possible essay titles will be provided.

 Learners will be expected to maintain a training and learning log which must specify the length of study, number of taught hours, and a record of the lecturers participating in the training.
 In addition, it will include a log of their experience on the course i.e. lecture notes, handouts, assignments, essays, a link between the work and learning on the course and its application to the participant’s coaching and work context.
 The learner will also keep a record of those aspects of personal growth and self-awareness, which inform coaching practice and relate to the ability to understand course material as well as their personal views of the course.
 The learning log is mainly a record of the student’s personal and professional development; it should be made available for presentation if required.
 Reading recommended books and other work undertaken at home is likely to take at least another 500 hours over the course of the programme for the Diploma in Psychological Coaching.